2024 Men's T20 World Cup final: Post-match

-This was India's second T20 World Cup victory after first win in 2007 and first win in a major ICC event in 11 years, with their previous win being the 2013 ICC Champions Trophy.
-India became the first Asian country to win two ICC Men's T20 World Cups (2007 and 2024).
-India also became the first team in T20 World Cup history to win the title undefeated throughout the tournament.
+This was India's second T20 World Cup victory after their first win in 2007 and first win in a major ICC event in 11 years, with their previous win being the 2013 ICC Champions Trophy.
+India became the first Asian country to win two T20 World Cups (2007 and 2024).
+India also became the first team in the T20 World Cup history to win the title undefeated throughout the tournament.
 Rohit Sharma became the third Indian captain to win a major ICC event after Kapil Dev in 1983 and MS Dhoni in 2007, 2011 and 2013.

-Virat Kohli was named Player of the Match for scoring 76 runs off 59 balls while Jasprit Bumrah was named Player of the Tournament for his all-round bowling performance throughout the tournament.

 India received $2.45 million and South Africa received $1.28 million in prize money from the ICC.
-Following India's victory, Rohit Sharma, Virat Kohli and Ravindra Jadeja announced their retirement from the T20I cricket.
+Following India's victory, captain Sharma, Virat Kohli and Ravindra Jadeja announced their retirement from the T20I cricket.
 Rahul Dravid's tenure as India's head coach came to an end after this tournament.

 Reaction

-Suryakumar Yadav's took the catch of David Miller in the final with his left foot close to the boundary cushion.
-Action replays suggested that it was a fair and clean catch, as confirmed by the video umpire.
+Suryakumar Yadav took the catch of David Miller in the final with his left foot close to the boundary cushion.
+Action replays suggested that it was a fair and clean catch, as confirmed by the third umpire.
 Subsequently, some netizens on social media made unverified speculation that his shoe might have flicked the boundary cushion, before a new video showing the catch from a different angle dispelled the doubts and confirmed the catch's validity.
 The catch was also widely likened to that of former Indian captain Kapil Dev in the 1983 Cricket World Cup final, where he took a running catch to dismiss West Indies' batsman Vivian Richards.

 South Africa faced criticism for choking in the closing phase of the match, as they were favoured to chase down the total comfortably at one stage.
 South Africa captain Aiden Markram admitted that the defeat was a tough pill to swallow and described it as a "gut-wrenching and bittersweet ending to a great campaign", but heaped praise on his teammates who had helped the team reach the final as one of only two unbeaten sides of the tournament.

 Indian President Droupadi Murmu and Prime Minister Narendra Modi congratulated team India on winning the tournament.
 The South African Government appreciated the South Africa team's efforts in a post on Twitter.